Social Media

 Create good communication

 ... with parents and discuss the project and clothing needed with them.
-It will help to make sure that the children have the correct clothing and have practised dressing themselves for the outdoors at home or at school.
+It will help to make sure that the children have the correct clothing and have practiced dressing themselves for the outdoors at home or at school.

 Use visual aids